 are 57 locks that will

 lift your boat a total of

 565 feet above sea

-an official (or unofficial) waiting or staging area - In some cases you can tie up along a wall and wait, and in other cases you let your intentions be
+official (or unofficial) waiting or staging area - In some cases you can tie up along a wall and wait, and in other cases you let your intentions be known

-other boats smashing into the lock wall, or even swamping much smaller boats.
-On the older locks, you simply loop your dock line around the vertical
+boats smashing into the lock wall, or even swamping much smaller boats.
+On the older locks, you simply loop your dock line around the vertical guide